 Unlike panels that need installation, bass traps do not.

-You just drop them wherever you want, and you are guaranteed remarkable results.
+You just drop them on the corners of your house and you are guaranteed remarkable results.

 You are free to move them around until you get the desired results.
 If your is a small closet, you can still hang the bass traps using hanging strips.